 2.1.
-ABOUT THE SONG METER MINI 2
+ABOUT THE SONG METER MINI BAT 2

-The Wildlife Acoustics Song Meter Mini 2 acoustic recorder offers simple, yet innovative tools for recording birds, frogs, and other vocal wildlife.
+The Wildlife Acoustics Song Meter Mini Bat 2 offers simple, yet innovative tools for detecting and recording bats.
+With the addition of the optional acoustic microphone, the Song Meter Mini Bat 2 can also be used to record birds, frogs, and other lower-frequency environmental sounds.

-The Song Meter Mini 2 leverages the processing power of modern smartphones with the Song Meter Configurator app.
+The Song Meter Mini Bat 2 leverages the processing power of modern smartphones with the Song Meter Configurator app.
 This companion app allows you to program the settings and schedules of multiple recorders and to check essential status info like battery and card usage from within Bluetooth range of the recorder.

 2.2.
-CHANGES FROM THE SONG METER MINI TO THE SONG METER MINI 2
+CHANGES FROM THE SONG METER MINI BAT TO THE SONG METER MINI BAT 2

-The Song Meter Mini 2 builds on the first-generation Song Meter Mini by taking into account the feedback we have received from users in all types of scenarios since the original product's launch in 2019.
+The Song Meter Mini Bat 2 builds on the first-generation Song Meter Mini Bat by taking into account the feedback we have received from users in all types of scenarios since the original product's launch in 2019.

-The first- and second-generation recorders share much in common, and users coming from the original Song Meter Mini will find themselves well at home with the new Song Meter Mini 2.
-However, there are several major improvements worth highlighting, as well as functional differences that we recommend keeping in mind, particularly if you have a mixed fleet of first- and second-generation recorders.
+The first- and second-generation recorders share much in common, and users coming from the original Song Meter Mini Bat will find themselves well at home with the new Song Meter Mini Bat 2.
+However, there are several major improvements worth highlighting, as well as functional differences that we recommend keeping in mind, particularly if you have a mixed fleet of first-and second-generation recorders.